Mazid2003/screen-recorder-application-using-python/README.md

 pip install pyinstaller

-pyinstaller --onefile --windowed --icon=icon.ico screen_recorder.py
+pyinstaller --onefile --windowed --icon=icon(image of you application and it should be in .ico formate).ico screen_recorder.py

 **📌 Conclusion**